Skip to content

 Understanding the possibilities for a green Mars: can we understand enough about climate and ecosystems to build them elsewhere?

 Recent breakthroughs in climate science, synthetic biology, and space exploration have reignited interest in Mars terraforming, “the ultimate sustainability challenge”.
 For example, my team has demonstrated that engineered aerosols can warm Mars >5,000× more effectively than the previous state-of-the-art (Ansari et al., Science Advances, 2024).
 This and other advances present a unique opportunity for postdoctoral researchers interested in addressing fundamental questions about climate and ecosystem engineering on a planetary scale.
+We have recently received CSEi funding to study how planetary aerosol geoengineering research illuminates earthbound climate engineering.
+A recent review of green Mars research is DeBenedictis et al. Nature Astronomy 2025.

 This project interprets weather engineering as the small-scale version of climate systems engineering.
 I have been learning about tornadoes for several years and would like to help a postdoc become the next Ted Fujita.
 Defusing or disrupting tornadoes has captivated astrophysicists like myself, well ahead of the protagonist in Twisters.
 Our research program would learn whether cloud seeding and other strategies can be deployed to save life and property from extreme weather.
 Technological development would start at simulations and perhaps end in field testing.
 Judging any intervention’s efficacy will push tornado prediction and experimental design to their limits.